 Want to work abroad?
-You’re in the right place!
-On Idealist we have tons of opportunities around the world (just search for a job in the country where you’d like to work), a site in Spanish that shares jobs in Spanish-speaking countries, and a site in French that shares jobs in Francophone countries.
+You're in the right place!
+On Idealist we have tons of opportunities around the world (just search for a job in the country where you'd like to work) and a site in Spanish that shares jobs in Spanish-speaking countries.

 Additionally, our community is always sharing stories of how they found jobs they love outside of the United States.
 Here’s how one Idealist found a job in India, while another shares the logistics of moving to another country.
 And here, one Idealist talks about how she launched a career in international development.